eberet387/Algorithm-Engineering/readme.md

 ## 📂 Week 1-12 Folders
 Contains answers to the weekly tasks.

+I opted to write my answers in simple .txt files, so that everything can be graded within a code editor.

 ## 📂 Project Paper Folder
 Includes the **Project Paper** as a PDF.